groupdocs-parser/GroupDocs.Parser-Docs/net/introducing-groupdocs.parser-for-.net.md

 ## Why Use GroupDocs.Parser?

-*   No additional software is required to extract data from the documents;
+*   No additional software is required for most document formats - extract text, metadata, and images from PDF, Office documents, and 50+ formats out of the box.
+Note: OCR functionality for scanned documents uses built-in OCR for English text, or you can integrate optional third-party OCR solutions for advanced needs (see [OCR usage]({{< ref "parser/net/developer-guide/advanced-usage/using-ocr/_index.md" >}}));
 *   Online free document data extraction App for simple cases and powerful .Net library for many data extraction scenarios;
 *   Accurate and fast Raw text extraction modes;
 *   Document information extraction - file type, page count etc;